Declare It Day

 – How will you celebrate the little wins?
 The end goal will be amazingly gratifying, but also consider how you will celebrate the journey of little wins along the way.

 – You can have more than one goal, but consider how they support your bigger story.
-If you are struggling to narrow down a ton of possibilities or simply feeling overwhelmed, ask yourself: When I look back on 2020, what will my story be for this year?
-After you write out all of the goals you want to accomplish in 2020 — big or small — identify the one that is your first domino to fall.
+If you are struggling to narrow down a ton of possibilities or simply feeling overwhelmed, ask yourself: When I look back on 2022, what will my story be for this year?
+After you write out the goals you want to accomplish in 2022 — big or small — identify the one that is your first domino to fall.
 There is often a high-leverage goal that is sort of the lynchpin that makes all the other goals easier and more possible.
 (HINT: It may not the most fun or glamours one.)
 Start here, and allow everything else to be icing on the cake.